Beware Of Tax Scams Targeting Residents Of New York State - NewsBreak

 Ridiculous License Plates Rejected By New York State

-Governor Hochul announced that $38.2 million is available in funding for counties outside of New York State to help the unhoused population.
+Governor Hochul announced that $38.2 million is available in funding for areas outside of New York State to help the unhoused population.
+The state funding will establish eight Safe Options Support teams, which will provide intensive outreach, engagement, and care coordination services.
+The teams will operate under the State Office of Mental Health.

+What to know about New York state property tax break for first responders

+ALBANY N.Y.
+(WETM) – On January 18th, a school district near Albany held a public hearing as it considers providing a tax exemption to qualified first responders who live and serve within the district.
+The exemption comes after Governor Kathy Hochul recently approved a property tax exemption of up to 10% on the primary home […]

 Massive Change Made To New York State Birth, Marriage Certificates